maciej-mlynski/ModerPortfolioSimulator/README.md

 ### FUTURE UPDATES

-1. Give more aveliable tickers / User can write ticker by hand.
-2. Posibility to cut trading days instead of repeating values for weekends.
+1. Posibility to fill missing values by mean listing price before weekend occurred (365 days freq case)
-3. Remove most correlated assets.
+2. Remove most correlated assets.
-4. Improve rebalancing method: It could do rebalanceing in a specified percentage range for. eg if weight of singular asset will exceed 10% of approved weight.
+3. Improve rebalancing method: It could do rebalanceing in a specified percentage range for. eg if weight of singular asset will exceed 10% of approved weight.
-5. Deliver more summary indicators.
+4. Deliver more summary indicators.
-6. Benchmark your investment against a benchmark such as the S&P 500 (calculate beta)
+5. Benchmark your investment against a benchmark such as the S&P 500 (calculate beta)
-7. Check how the parameters would change if you invested a certain amount regularly
+6. Check how the parameters would change if you invested a certain amount regularly
-8. Add: Sharp ratio with risk free rate or benchmark, add Sertino Ratio and give user posibilities to choose
+7. Add: Sharp ratio with risk free rate or benchmark, add Sertino Ratio and give user posibilities to choose
-9. Calculate daily VARby var or Monte Carlo simulation and propose the size of the opposite position in order to protect the capital (Black Scholes Model)
+8. Calculate daily VAR by varriance or Monte Carlo simulation and propose the size of the opposite position in order to protect the capital (Black Scholes Model)